List of Well-Paying Japanese Part-Time Jobs in 2025-2026

 Salaries for Part-Time Work in Japan

 The minimum average pay in Japan is between ¥ 898 to ¥ 1500.
-However, most employers pay the employee better salaries than this standard.
+However, most employers pay the employees better salaries than this standard.
 The earning also depends on the industry of work, type of work and expertise required for it, skills, qualifications and experience of an individual.
-Here is a depiction of what percentage of part-time workers earn various average pay.
+Here is a depiction of what percentage of part-time workers who earn various average pay.

 Hourly pay Percentage of part-time workers